LukeThornton92/string_theory/README.md

 ## Typography

-My inspiration for the logo font was the actualy both of Fender and Gibson logos, both fonts iconic and timeless.
+My inspiration for the logo font was the actually both of Fender and Gibson logos, both fonts iconic and timeless.
 I was looking for something artistic and retro like Fender, but bold and legible like Gibson, I finally settled on
 [Lobster](https://fonts.google.com/specimen/Lobster?preview.text=Welcome%20to%20String%20Theory%20&query=Lobster).

-Keeping with google fonts I was able to quickly identify the font I wanted to use for the main body of text, unfortentley having picked it and thinking I found a real gem I realised it was the same font used in the Project 'Boutique Ado'.
+Keeping with google fonts I was able to quickly identify the font I wanted to use for the main body of text, unfortunately having picked it and thinking I found a real gem I realised it was the same font used in the Project 'Boutique Ado'.
 I selected [Lato](https://fonts.google.com/specimen/Lato?preview.text=Welcome%20to%20String%20Theory%20&query=lato) as its professional and easy to read.

 # Database Schema